cloudops/upr/README.md

 Change Log
 ----------

+### 0.3.0 - 2016/04/23
+- Added the ability to pipe in the comment text from STDIN.
+Useful when another script generates the comment text.

 ### 0.2.0 - 2016/03/13
 - Added the ability to `comment` on a pull request (by PR number or commit).